ENG517/Procedure/marshb/marsh-logic-add-effects-T3.md

 ## Conditions
 #### Before you begin, here is what you need.
-1. Own a Apple Macbook Pro, Macbook Air, or iMac.
+1. Own a Apple Macbook Pro, Macbook Air, Mini Mac, or iMac.
 2. Purchase Logic Pro from the application store.

 ## Vocal Effects in Logic Pro